ahussain3/aoc_2015/notes.md

 doing, but then it always spits out the correct answer as soon as you've fixed the compiler errors

+Haskell's package management is atrocious.
+I just need to install a library that helps me generate an md5 hash from a string and it is proving to be much more difficult that it ought to be

 Questions:
 - Is there a "spread" operator?
 Such that I can pass a [Int] of length 3 into a function that takes Int -> Int -> Int as input?